Murphy J. Foster: Early life

 Foster was born in 1849 on his family's sugar cane plantation near Franklin, the seat of St. Mary Parish, to Thomas J. Foster and the former Martha P. Murphy.
 His father owned fifty slaves in 1860, marking him as a major planter.
 Murphy Foster was educated in public schools and attended Washington and Lee University in Lexington, Virginia, and graduated from Cumberland University in Lebanon, Tennessee in 1870.
 He studied law at the University of Louisiana (later Tulane University) in New Orleans and was admitted to the bar in 1871 during the Reconstruction era (United States).

+In 1879, Foster "was elected member of the John McEnery legislature, but owing to the fact that this government was never recognized and that the Kellogg government was, did not take his seat."

 On May 15, 1877, Foster married Florence Daisy Hine, the daughter of Franklin merchant T.D.
 Hine.
 She died on August 26, 1877, at age 19.
 In 1881, he married Rose Routh Ker, daughter of Captain John Ker and the former Rose Routh of Ouida Plantation in West Feliciana Parish near Baton Rouge.
 The couple had ten children, nine of whom lived to maturity.
 These included Murphy James Foster II, the father of future Governor Murphy (Mike) Foster.